fut-infrastructure/implementation-guide/pages/_includes/ehealth-consent-intro.md

 In the eHealth infrastructure a Consent resource is used

 1. as a record of the fact that a Patient has given a Consent and
-1. to enforce data policies that require Consent to given and recorded for a Patient.
+1. to enforce data policies that require Consent to be given and recorded for a Patient.

 ## Registration of Consent
 When a Patient gives a consent, this consent must be recorded as a Consent resource.
 This resource can be created by the Patient herself or by a Practitioner as a result of conversations or correspondence with the Patient.